mthom26/portfolio-v3/src/pages/blogPosts/react-animated-card-modal-part-1/react-animated-card-modal-part-1.md

 export default CardModal;
 ```
 Clicking on one of the Cards now will spawn a CardModal below the cards so the next thing to do is spawn the CardModal with the correct width, height and screen position.
 First a reference to the DOM node of the Card component is needed.
-You can learn more about references from the [React Documentation](https://reactjs.org/docs/refs-and-the-dom.html).
-Then we can use `getBoundingClientRect()` ([MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)) on this ref to obtain the dimensions.
+You can learn more about references from the [React Refs Documentation](https://reactjs.org/docs/refs-and-the-dom.html).
+Then we can use `getBoundingClientRect()` ([MDN getBoundingClientRect Docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)) on this ref to obtain the dimensions.

 In the Card component add the highlighted code:
 ```jsx